michaelmsonne/AzureDevOpsBackupTool/README.md

 - Logging:
   - Job logging: Stores logs for backup jobs in a designated folder (.\Log) for a defined period (default: 30 days) beside the **AzureDevOpsBackup.exe** executable.

+### AzureDevOpsBackup unzip tool:

+#### Overall:
+- Unzip Functionality: Allows users to extract ZIP files and JSON metadata into a directory structure, renaming GUIDs to file or folder names for a specific repository backup.
+- Simplicity and Ease of Use: Provides a straightforward and user-friendly method for unzipping repository backups from Azure DevOps .zip files.

 ## Download